Jonathan2251/lbd/_sources/asm.txt

 assembly like gcc.
 The inline assembly used in C/C++ when program need to access the specific allocated register or memory for the C/C++ variable.
-For example, the variable foo of ch11_2.cpp can be allocated by compiler to register $2, $3 or other.
+For example, the variable foo of ch11_2.cpp may be allocated by compiler to register $2, $3 or any other register.
 The inline assembly fills the gap between high level language and assembly language.
 Reference here [#]_.
-Chapter11_2 support inline assembly as follows,
+Chapter11_2 supports inline assembly as follows,

 .. rubric:: lbdex/chapters/Chapter11_2/Cpu0AsmPrinter.h